1jour1vin

 Viticulture

-Traditional double Guyot pruning, full soil cultivation and mating confusion throughout the vineyard, early leaf removal and green harvesting.
+Traditional double Guyot training system, full soil cultivation, and sexual confusion throughout the vineyard, early leaf removal, and green harvesting

-Selective harvesting, cold pre-fermentation maceration (6-8 days), alcoholic fermentation with selected yeasts, malolactic fermentation in new barrels.
+Selection of specific vineyard plots, cold pre-fermentation maceration (6–8 days), alcoholic fermentation with selected yeasts, malolactic fermentation in new barrels

 Livestock farming